 - remotely, through an online form, or;

 - at a registration station.
 You may refer to the list of registration stations (in French only).

 If you have to go to a registration station near you, remember that you should comply at all times with the instructions and directives related to the COVID-19 pandemic from the Direction générale de la santé publique.

 Wildlife protection services are maintained in the context of the COVID-19 pandemic.
 Wildlife protection officers thus continue to ensure a presence across Québec’s territory to make sure that hunting and fishing activities are done in compliance with the laws and regulations in force.

 Wildlife protection officers will, if necessary, inform anglers, hunters and trappers of the rules laid down by the Direction générale de la santé publique.
-If need be, the officers will be able to formulate a denunciation to the police if they note a case of non-compliance with the rules of social distancing, gathering or prohibited travelling.
+If need be, the officers will be able to formulate a denunciation to the police if they note a case of non-compliance with current health instructions.